conorgee/Final-Year-Project/README.md

 Final Year Project Repository

-SummQuick, A Summirisation Tool bar script that runs on Greasemonkey.
+SummQuick, A Summirisation Tool that runs on Greasemonkey.